Tungse/tensor-flow/readme.md

 Images and Ads are loaded in preserved boxes - this is good for performance and better UX.

+## 👾 Dependencies

+- window.adLoader has to be defined; see: [https://github.com/smb-ag/smb-adloader](https://github.com/smb-ag/smb-adloader)
+- lazyloading has to be setup with `elements_selector` set to `.lazyload `; see: [https://github.com/verlok/lazyload](https://github.com/verlok/lazyload)
+- window.smbt has to be defined; see [https://github.com/smb-ag/smb-tracking](https://github.com/smb-ag/smb-tracking)

 ## 👨‍💻 Getting started - HTML

 In order to make your gallery be injected in your html, you must provide some containers and make them easy selectable e.g. by some `data-` attributes.
-See below.
+See below:

 ### The Stage